cyrraz/plothist/docs/usage/installation.rst

 Using PyPI (stable version)
 ===========================

-1. If you use a local environment:
+1. (Optional) If you use a local environment:

     For example, run:

     .. code-block:: bash